 Remember capital gains losses can only be used to offset capital gains, except for $3,000 worth.
 In other words, if you have $20,000 of losses and no capital gains, you can only deduct the $3,000 in that year.
 While you can carry forward losses to future years, you need to decide if the future possibility of a tax offset is worth the expense and effort now.
 Even if you have a lot of taxable money invested, if you aren’t selling you aren’t generating gains, and those losses aren’t necessary.

 As always, remember to calculate not only the percentage, but the real dollar amount.
 Tax-loss harvesting isn’t usually worth it until you are talking about a taxable invested portfolio of well over $100,000, with gains over $10,000.
 (Remember, your 401k and IRAs are already immune from capital gains, so don’t count them.)

-In the end, tax-loss harvesting isn’t for basic investors with less than at least six-figures in taxable investment, except in extreme cases.
-If your advisor is pushing the concept for you ask him to compute a dollar amount (not a percentage) and see if its really worth it in your case.
+In the end, tax-loss harvesting isn’t very useful for basic investors with less than at least six-figures in taxable investment, except in extreme cases.
+If your advisor is pushing the concept for you ask him to compute a dollar amount (not a percentage) and see if it’s really worth it in your case.

 If you do have a large portfolio and your capital gains taxes are taking a bite, then do check with your advisor to see what they are (or are not) doing about harvesting tax losses for you.

 By Brian Nelson – Brian is a former Certified Financial Planner and financial advisor.
 He writes for the Finance Gourmet and other financial publications.
 The material provided on this website is for informational use only and is not intended for financial or tax advice.
 Please note that material may not be updated regularly and that some of the information may not be current.
 Consult with your own tax professional when making decisions regarding your tax situation.

 1 thought on “Tax Loss Harvesting for Regular Investors”